 Meet the Vail School Board Candidates

-Four of the five candidates for Vail Unified School District governing board.
-From upper left: Callie Tippet, Allison Pratt, Laura Moore and Chris King.
+Clockwise from upper left: Callie Tippet, Allison Pratt, Laura Moore and Chris King.
 Not pictured: John Mothershed.

 Five candidates are on the ballot for the Vail Unified School District governing board, but only three will make the cut.